Skip to content

 }

-Then, by requesting the pageInfo field we can determine if there are any more pages to request.
-The fields hasNextPage and hasPreviousPage are boolean fields that indicate if we’ll be able to paginate forward or backward.
-If both arefalse, there are no more results or pages.
+Request the pageInfo field to determine whether additional pages are available.
+The hasNextPage and hasPreviousPage fields indicate whether you can paginate forward or backward.
+If both are false, no more pages are available.

 query {